top of page

 How long is each session?

-Each session is 2 hours long, held once a week over five weeks.
+Each live session is 2 hours long.

 On what platform is this course run?